 The dough will be pretty wet and sticky at this point.
 Just pour the dough onto a lightly floured surface or one of these pastry mats.
 And bring the dough together gently.
 You want to handle the dough as little as possible.
 Overhandling the dough will develop the gluten in your biscuits, which will in turn make the texture of your biscuits very tough.
 So handle as little as possible.

 I do not use a rolling pin for this step.
-I simply bring my dough together with my hands, and then I press the dough together and flatten.
-I fold the dough in half and repeat this patting down of the dough and folding a few more times to create a smooth, cohesive dough.
+I simply bring my dough together with my lightly floured hands, and then I press the dough together and flatten into a rectangle.
+I fold one side of the dough into the center, and the other side into the center (like a book) and repeat this patting down of the dough and folding two more times a smooth, cohesive dough.

 After you have kneaded the dough together a few times then pat the dough into a 1/2-inch thick circle.
 You will need some sort of biscuit cutter.
 But if you’re in a pinch, even the top of a mason jar will work great.
 You can also simply use a sharp knife and the dough into square biscuits.